ItzNotCheetah/Bloomberg-Terminal-Project/README.md

 # Bloomberg-Terminal-Project
 This project is a lightweight, automated “Bloomberg Terminal” for monitoring stock movements and related news — built entirely in Python.
-While full Bloomberg Terminals are expensive and feature-rich, this script demonstrates the core functionality of tracking stock prices and delivering actionable news
+While full Bloomberg Terminals are expensive and feature-rich, this script demonstrates the core functionality of tracking stock prices and delivering actionable news:

-This project is perfect for anyone interested in stocks, financial news, and automating notifications using Python and Twilio.
-Features
-Fetches daily stock prices from Alpha Vantage API.
+  -Monitors daily stock prices for any company (default: Tesla Inc / TSLA).
-Calculates the percentage change between the last two trading days.
+  -Calculates daily percentage changes in stock price.
-If the change exceeds 5%, fetches the top 3 news articles for the company from NewsAPI.
+  -Fetches the top 3 relevant news articles if the stock moves more than 5%, providing real-time context for market changes.
-Sends the news headlines and brief descriptions to your WhatsApp number using Twilio.
+  -Sends the news and stock movement alerts directly to your WhatsApp via Twilio.
+Essentially, this project combines market data and news aggregation, delivering instant insights just like a Bloomberg Terminal — but in a simple, free, and customizable Python script.

+Why it’s like a Bloomberg Terminal:
+  -Price alerts: Tracks stock movement and highlights significant changes.
+  -News aggregation: Shows relevant news that could impact stock decisions.
+  -Real-time notifications: Alerts delivered instantly via WhatsApp.
-Easily configurable to monitor any stock or company.
+  -Customizable: Easily modify it for any stock or company.

 How to Use